dreadwrr/pyparsec/README.md

 Returns a list of tuples for all active entries on the volume.
 Requires administrator privileges.

+open to requests or contributors if you have any questions I can be reached at cole.saigeon@gmail.com.

 ## Install
 pip install mftparser